-The property may have been altered by the removal of an internal wall to provide the open plan Dining Kitchen.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been altered by the creation of a downstairs WC to create the current accommodation/layout.
+We have assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then we have assumed they meet the standards required by the Building Regulations or are exempt.